nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_a_practitioner.md

 ### Request operation ###

+The consumer system:

-The `[system]` field SHALL be populated with a valid practitioner identifier system URL (for example, `https://fhir.nhs.uk/Id/sds-user-id`).
+- SHALL populate the `[system]` field with a valid practitioner identifier system URL (for example, `https://fhir.nhs.uk/Id/sds-user-id`).

-The consumer system SHALL apply percent encoding when constructing the request URL as indicated in [RFC 3986 Section 2.1](https://tools.ietf.org/html/rfc3986#section-2.1).
+- SHALL apply percent encoding when constructing the request URL as indicated in [RFC 3986 Section 2.1](https://tools.ietf.org/html/rfc3986#section-2.1).
 This will ensure that downstream servers correctly handle the pipe `|` character which must be used in the `identifier` parameter value below.

-{% include important.html content="GP Connect can only guarantee a successful response for searches using the identifier type 'https://fhir.nhs.uk/Id/sds-user-id'.
+{% include important.html content="GP Connect can only guarantee a successful response for searches using the identifier type `https://fhir.nhs.uk/Id/sds-user-id`.
 Other identifier types may result in an error response if the provider does not recognise or support the identifier." %}

 #### FHIR relative request ####